Recurring Invoices and Recurring Payments

-Variables in Recurring Invoice Messages
+Variables in Recurring Invoices and Messages

-If your recurring invoice is emailed automatically, you’ll have the option to include a message in that email.
+If your recurring invoice is emailed automatically, you’ll also have the option to include a message in that email.
 In this message, you can use the same variables as regular invoices.
 You can view all available variables at Invoices > Configure > Messages.

 Edit a Recurring Invoice

 - Go to Invoices > Recurring and select the template for the recurring invoice you’d like to edit.

 Changes to the template for a recurring invoice will only apply to future invoices.
 If you’re looking to edit an existing invoice, head to our page on editing invoices.